 If you accept the axiom of choice, then you don't have to worry about the different kinds of equivalence (as long as you don't use isomorphism).
 This is not just a question of foundations, however, since the axiom of choice usually fails in internal contexts.

-It's also possible to use foundations (such as type theory or FOLDS) in which isomorphism and strong equivalence are impossible to state.
+It's also possible to use foundations (such as homotopy type theory, some other forms of type theory, or FOLDS) in which isomorphism and strong equivalence are impossible to state.
 In such a case, one usually drops the prefixes ‘weak’ and ‘ana‑’.
 In the -Lab, we prefer to remain agnostic about foundations but usually drop these prefixes as well, leaving it up to the reader to insert them if necessary.

 Any equivalence can be improved to an adjoint equivalence: a strong equivalence or anaequivalence whose natural isomorphisms satisfy the triangle identities.
 In that case, is called the adjoint inverse of (so is the adjoint inverse of ).
 When working in the -category , a good rule of thumb is that it is okay to consider either